ploomber/contributing/maintainer/ops.md

 pkgmt version
 ```

 The command will ask for confirmation.
-Once confirmed, it'll push a new commit and a git tag; then, a GitHub action that's looking for tagged commits will pick it up, it all tests pass, the version will be uploaded to PyPI.
+Once confirmed, it'll push a new commit and a git tag; then, if all tests pass, the version will be uploaded to PyPI.

 You can see a sample GitHub Actions workflow [here](https://github.com/ploomber/contributing/blob/main/sample-github-workflows/ci.yml).